LeeSinLiang/godot-mcp/README.md

 # Godot MCP Server

-MCP server for AI assistants to control Godot Engine: launch editor, run projects, manage scenes, capture debug output.
+A MCP server for AI assistants (Claude Code, Cursor, Codex etc) to control and access Godot Engine: capturing errors in editor, managing scenes, and remote connections allowing real-time build and debug - synchronized with your Godot editor.

 ## Setup